ertprs/qrl-tipbot/_docs/databaseSetup.md

 ## DB Install

-Wwe have chosen MySQL for this project.
+We have chosen MySQL for this project.

 ```bash
 ## Install the database